Good Reasons to Never Buy Real Fur

 Boycott Stores That Sell Real Fur

-In London, there are still some stores specialising in fur, the best-known of which is Harrods.
+In London, there are still some stores selling real fur, including Harrods.
 Which despite all the evidence, still puts profit above animal welfare and human health (as noted above, fur farms are such appalling conditions that lead to disease, some countries shut them down during the pandemic, due to rampant infection that could also pass to humans).

 The store seems to not listen to anyone (all other department stores have now banned the sale of real fur).
 But due to huge profits, it continues to sell real fur, pate de foie gras etc, not caring about putting profits before kindness.